 The study presented here is based on observations of the black-hole binary system GX 339-4 performed at 70 and 160 microns with the Photodetector Array Camera and Spectrometer (PACS) on board ESA's Herschel Space Observatory.
 The data were gathered under Director's Discretionary Time on 25 February and 6 March 2011.

 GX 339-4 is a binary system hosting a 7-solar-mass black hole that accretes mass from its companion, a low-mass star.
-The system is located at a distance of about 26 000 light years.
+The system is located at a distance of about

 In this study, the Herschel observations were combined with data from a multi-wavelength campaign aimed at monitoring GX 339-4 across the electromagnetic spectrum; the team of astronomers used data from NASA's Rossi X-Ray Timing Explorer (RXTE) and Swift satellites to study the source's X-ray emission, from the SMARTS 1.3-m telescope at Cerro Tololo Inter-American Observatory, located in Chile, to observe the source at optical and near-infrared wavelengths, and the Australia Telescope Compact Array to study its radio emission.